 - Taskstream assessment software allows us to keep track of our assessment data, draw meaningful inferences, and align our outcomes

 - As members of The Higher Learning Commission Assessment Academy, we gain valuable feedback from our mentors and our peer colleges.
+We are now participating in our fourth year of the academy.

 - Faculty Instructional Development Grants (FIDG) provide stipends for faculty engaged in assessment projects.